How does the vehicle will get linked to the new TPMS sensors?

 If the TPMS light blinks:

-This means your tires are approaching the of their lowest limit (20% less inflated than recommanded pressure).
-This situation is usually caused by the variations of ambiant temperature.
+This means your tires are approaching the of their lowest limit (20% less inflated than recommended pressure).
+This situation is usually caused by the variations of ambient temperature.

 If the light blinks when starting the car and remains turned on when you drive:

 You have one or many defective sensors.
-Make sure to unmount the tires and rim, pull-out the defective TPMS, and bring it to a specialist to correct the mistake.
-If the sensor is defective, look at your tire pressure manuallybefore driving by precaution.
+Make sure to unmount the tires and rim, pull-out the defective TPMS and bring it to a specialist to correct the problem.
+If the sensor is defective, look at your tire pressure manually before driving by precaution.

-Please note that TPMS sensors are only useful to warn you about the deflation of your tires, and not the opposite.
-Here are the effects of having an over inflated tire:
+Please note that TPMS sensors are only useful to warn you about the deflation of your tires, not the opposite.
+Here are the effects of having an over-inflated tire:

 - The tread wears faster, especially in its center.

-- Bad performance of the car due to a lack of grip of the tire.
+- Car performs badly due to a lack of grip of the tires.